 MAPA TEATRO, CLAUDIA ANDUJAR AND PÉTER EÖTVÖS RECEIVE GOETHE MEDALS

-Further information about the Goethe Medal as well as an overview of all awardees:
+You can also find extensive information about the Goethe Medal as well as a list of all previous awardees at:

-The awarding of the 2018 Goethe Medals is organised in close partnership with the Klassik Stiftung Weimar.
-The conversation with Claudia Andujar is being held in cooperation with Kunstfest Weimar with support from the City of Weimar.
-The conversation with the siblings Heidi and Rolf Abderhalden is being held in close cooperation with Kunstfest Weimar with support from the Klassik Stiftung Weimar.
+The awarding of the 2018 Goethe Medals is organised in close partnership with the Klassik Stiftung Weimar and the City of Weimar.
+The conversation with Claudia Andujar was held in cooperation with Kunstfest Weimar with kind support from the City of Weimar.
+The conversation with the siblings Heidi and Rolf Abderhalden was held in close cooperation with Kunstfest Weimar with support from the Klassik Stiftung Weimar.